27 December 2008

 Romance, Angels and the Pianist . . .

 I came across this litho a few years back at (where else?) an estate sale.
 The setting and wardrobe of the pianist appears to be of the Victorian era.
 Angels are rising to heaven in a muted background.
 The scene for some reason reminds me of Paul de Longpré (1855-1911) who by far my favorite artist.
+The print does not show the litho company nor the artist.
+It appears the original was cut down for professional framing.

 Has anyone ever come across this painting?
 Can anyone identify who the artist was for this litho?